-The Debtor Bank must check that the mandatory attributes are present in the e-Mandate cancellation received and in line with the requirements of the attributes specific to the Debtor Bank and known by the Debtor Bank, such as the existence of the BIC code of the Debtor Bank.
+The Debtor Bank must check that the mandatory attributes are present in the e-Mandate cancellation received and in line with the requirements of the attributes specific to the Debtor Bank and known by the Debtor Bank.

-Starting day/time Instantly after PT-09.02.
-Information Input The e-Mandate request message (DS-12) and the data entered by the Debtor.
-Information Output The e-Mandate request message completed with the decision of the Debtor Bank.
+Information The e-Mandate request message (DS-12) and the data entered by the Debtor.

+Information The e-Mandate request message completed with the decision of the Debtor Bank.